Yuvraj-Kaushal/4th_ReactJS/README.md

 Command - npm install framer-motion

-You can see my code that how I have implemented this by cloning my proj in your system.
+You can see my code that how I have implemented this by cloning my proj in your system as well as read the Motion APi documentation for better understandings.